Buying an office chair provides an opportunity to increase workplace comfort and achieve next-level workplace productivity and efficiency.

 Padding and upholstery should be chosen considering user needs, maintenance, and the workplace environment.

-Additional seat pan may also be added.
+Additional seat pan support and cushioning may also be added.

 Chair Cylinder